-1 SECTION 1.
-Chapter 111 of the General Laws, as appearing in the 2008 Official Edition,

-2 is hereby amended by inserting at the end of section 204 the following :

-(f) The provisions of this section shall apply to any committee formed by an individual health care provider, physician group practice, licensed health care facility or any combination thereof to perform the duties or functions of medical peer review as set forth in section one of this chapter, notwithstanding the fact that the formation of the committee is not required by law or regulation or that the individual, group or facility is not solely affiliated with a public hospital or licensed hospital or nursing home or health maintenance organization.

-9 SECTION 2.
-Chapter 231: Section 60K of the General Laws as appearing in the 2008 10 Official Edition is hereby amended by its deletion and replacement with the following:
+- 1 SECTION 1.
+Chapter 111 of the General Laws, as appearing in the 2008 Official Edition, - 2 is hereby amended by inserting at the end of section 204 the following: - 3 (f) The provisions of this section shall apply to any committee formed by an individual - 4 health care provider, physician group practice, licensed health care facility or any combination - 5 thereof to perform the duties or functions of medical peer review as set forth in section one of - 6 this chapter, notwithstanding the fact that the formation of the committee is not required by law - 7 or regulation or that the individual, group or facility is not solely affiliated with a public hospital - 8 or licensed hospital or nursing home or health maintenance organization. - 9 SECTION 2.
+Chapter 231: Section 60K of the General Laws as appearing in the 2008 - 10 Official Edition is hereby amended by its deletion and replacement with the following:

-11 Section 60K.
+- 11 Section 60K.
 In any action for malpractice, negligence, error, omission, mistake or unauthorized rendering of professional services against a provider of health care, in which a 12 verdict is rendered or a finding made or an order for judgment made for pecuniary damages for 13 personal injuries to the plaintiff or for consequential damages, there shall be added by the clerk 14 of the court to the amount of damages interest thereon, at a rate to be determined as set forth 15 16 below rather than the rate specified in section 6B of chapter 231, from the date of the commencement of the action even though such interest brings the amount of the verdict or 17 finding beyond the maximum liability imposed by law.
 For all actions commenced after the 18 19 effective date of this act, the rate of interest to be applied by the clerk shall be at a rate determined by averaging the weekly 1-year constant maturity Treasury yield, as published by the 20 Board of Governors of the Federal Reserve System for each calendar week from the date the 21 22 action was commenced to the date of judgment.
 At no point shall the rate of interest established by this section exceed the rate of interest set forth in said section 6B of chapter 231.
-23

-SECTION 3.
-Chapter 231: Section 60 of the General Laws as appearing in the 2008 Official Edition is hereby amended at the end therof with the addition of the following new section:

-27 Section 60 L: This section is intended to prohibit the filing of claims or causes of action 28 based upon the loss of chance doctrine adopted by the Massachusetts Supreme Judicial Court in 29 the case of Matsuyama v.
-Birnbaum for loss of an opportunity to survive or an opportunity to achieve a better result unless the opportunity was greater than 50%.
-In addition the plaintiff shall have the burden of proving the following:
+23 - SECTION 3.
+Chapter 231: Section 60 of the General Laws as appearing in the 2008 Official Edition is hereby amended at the end therof with the addition of the following new section: - Section 60 L: This section is intended to prohibit the filing of claims or causes of action 28 based upon the loss of chance doctrine adopted by the Massachusetts Supreme Judicial Court in 29 the case of Matsuyama v.
+Birnbaum - In an action alleging medical malpractice, - In any action for malpractice, negligence, error, omission, mistake or unauthorized rendering of professional services, against a provider of health care, the plaintiff cannot recover